 The Urine Concentration Factor

-Diluted urine lowers detectable hCG concentration, increasing false negatives risk.
+Diluted urine lowers detectable hCG concentration, increasing the risk of a false negative.

-Following package instructions about sample collection time is crucial for accurate results.
+Following package instructions about sample collection and timing is crucial for accurate results.

 User Error and Interpretation Challenges